 The C J La Trobe Society Inc, in association with the State Library Victoria, awards a La Trobe Society Fellowship for Australian historians, scholars and writers interested in researching the colonial period of Victoria’s history during Charles Joseph La Trobe’s administration as Superintendent and Lieutenant-Governor (1839-1854).
 The research may be extended to cover the period immediately before La Trobe’s arrival, or the effects of his tenure after his departure from Victoria.

-Projects under the State Library’s Creative Fellowships Program must make significant and creative use of the collections of State Library Victoria.
+Projects under the State Library’s Fellowships Program must make significant and creative use of the collections of State Library Victoria.

 Current La Trobe Society Fellow